-On March 17, 2010, CSH entered into an agreement (the "Corazon Share Plan Agreement") to grant awards under the Corazon Plan in connection with CSH's acquisition of Corazon Capital Group Limited.
-Under the Corazon Plan, CSH agreed to issue CSH ordinary shares to the recipients named in the Corazon Share Plan Agreement in exchange for their shares in Corazon Capital Group Limited and subject to certain vesting criteria.
+On March 17, 2010, CSHP entered into an agreement (the "Corazon Share Plan Agreement") to grant awards under the Corazon Plan in connection with CSHP's acquisition of Corazon Capital Group Limited.
+Under the Corazon Plan, CSHP agreed to issue CSHP ordinary shares to the recipients named in the Corazon Share Plan Agreement in exchange for their shares in Corazon Capital Group Limited and subject to certain vesting criteria.

-On March 21, 2012, the Company agreed to meet CSH's outstanding obligations under the Corazon Plan by replacing the recipients' right to receive CSH ordinary shares with a right to receive a mixture of Common shares and cash calculated by reference to the consideration due to CSH shareholders under the CSH Scheme.
+On March 21, 2012, the Company agreed to meet CSHP's outstanding obligations under the Corazon Plan by replacing the recipients' right to receive CSHP ordinary shares with a right to receive a mixture of Common shares and cash calculated by reference to the consideration due to CSHP shareholders under the CSHP acquisition scheme.
 Set out below is a summary of the principal terms of the Corazon Share Plan Agreement for information purposes only and cannot be relied upon in substitution of the terms themselves.

-Recipients under the Corazon Plan are entitled to receive (in aggregate) 170,562 Common shares and £1,353,091 cash on or as soon as possible following March 16, 2013 (the "Vesting Date").
+Recipients under the Corazon Plan received (in aggregate) 170,562 Common shares and £1,353,091 cash on March 16, 2013 (the "Vesting Date").